duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_21_assembling_duckiebot_DB18.md

-# `DB18`: Assembling the Duckiebot {#assembling-duckiebot-db18 status=ready}
+# Assembling the Duckiebot {#assembling-duckiebot-db18 status=ready}

-Point of contact: Gianmarco Bernasconi, Jacopo Tani
+Assigned: Gianmarco Bernasconi, Jacopo Tani

-Once you have received the parts, it is time to assemble them in a Duckiebot.
-Here, we provide the assembly instructions for the configuration `DB18`.
+This page is for the `DB18` configuration used in classes in 2018.
+For last year's instructions see [here](docs.duckietown.org/17/).

 <div class='requirements' markdown="1">

 Requires: Duckiebot `DB18` parts.
-The acquisition process is explained in [](#acquiring-parts-c0).
+The acquisition process is explained in [](#duckiebot-configurations).

 Requires: An SD card with the Duckiebot image already on it.
-This procedure is explained [here](#setup-duckiebot-db18).
+This procedure is explained [here](#setup-duckiebot).

 Requires: Time: about 1-1.5 hours (45 minutes for an experienced Duckiebot builder).